Keep Financial Data Out of Unprotected AI Channels

 GLBA (Gramm-Leach-Bliley Act)

-When financial-category data is transmitted unprotected to a third-party AI tool, Sonomos flags a GLBA relevance signal.
+When financial-category data is transmitted unprotected to a third-party AI tool, Locke flags a GLBA relevance signal.

 PCI-DSS

-When payment card data is transmitted unprotected to a third-party AI tool, Sonomos flags a PCI-DSS relevance signal.
+When payment card data is transmitted unprotected to a third-party AI tool, Locke flags a PCI-DSS relevance signal.

 FinCEN / Travel Rule

-When blockchain wallet or transaction data is transmitted unprotected to a third-party AI tool, Sonomos flags a FinCEN/Travel Rule relevance signal.
+When blockchain wallet or transaction data is transmitted unprotected to a third-party AI tool, Locke flags a FinCEN/Travel Rule relevance signal.

 CCPA

-When personal or government-issued identifiers are transmitted to a third-party AI tool, Sonomos flags a CCPA relevance signal.
+When personal or government-issued identifiers are transmitted to a third-party AI tool, Locke flags a CCPA relevance signal.

 Signal requirements: A relevance signal requires that (1) data in a specific category was flagged, (2) that data was transmitted unprotected, and (3) the destination matches a relevant classification.
 Blocked or remediated transmissions do not trigger signals.